SmileyChris/django-easy-images/docs/topic/templates.rst

     <img src="{{ person.avatar|image:'thumbnail' }}" alt="">

-The output from the filter is actually an :cls:`~easy_images.core.EasyImage` class, so if you would like to access other information then just use Django's standard ``{% with %}`` tag:
+The output from the filter is actually an :cls:`~easy_images.image.EasyImage` class, so if you would like to access other information then just use Django's standard ``{% with %}`` tag: